KabukiStarship/Script2/script_specification_rfc.md

 Both Signed and Unsigned Varints must use the most significant bit asserted is used to marks if another byte is loaded.
 All Script implementations shall represent signed varints as uncomplemented integers with the sign bit in the LSb.

 ```
 UVI 128 // = 0b0000_0001_1000_0000
 UVI 255 // = 0b0000_0001_1111_1111
 SVI -64 // = 0b0011_1111
 ```
-## 2.2.b N-Byte Integers
+## 2.2.b X-Byte Unsigned Integers

-N-Byte Signed Integers (SIN) and Unsigned Integers (UIN) are integers that may be 0-N bytes in width.
+X-Byte Signed Integers (SIN) and Unsigned Integers (UIN) are integers that may be 0-N bytes in width.
 SIN and UIN are very useful for transferring 128+ bit hashes and custom data structures.
 Implementations may implement n-byte arithmetic.

 #### Example